flobz/psa_car_controller/README.md

  - set a stop hour to charge your vehicle only on off-peak hours
  - control air conditioning
  - control lights and horn if your vehicle is compatible (mine isn't)
+ - get consumption statistic
+ - visualize your trips on a map

 The api is documented [here](https://developer.groupe-psa.io/webapi/b2c/quickstart/connect/#article) but it is not totally up to date, and contains some errors.

 ## I. Get credentials
-We need to get credentials from the MyPeugeot app.
-You have two solutions :
+We need to get credentials from the android app.

-- You can extract all credentials from the application data after backup the app
+1. Extract credentials from the apk
-- You can extract some credentials from the apk, it's faster, but you will not be able to remote control your vehicle

-1. Solution 1 : Backup MyPeugeot app

    We will retrieve these informations:
      - client-id and client-secret  for the api
-     - remote refresh token for the control of the vehicle

-    1.1 MyPeugeot app doesn't allow backup by default, so you need to modify it.
-    Basically you need to put to true two attributes in the AndroidManifest.xml :
-     - "android:allowBackup"
-     - "android:extractNativeLibs"

-        To do that you can follow this guide: https://forum.xda-developers.com/android/software-hacking/guide-how-to-enable-adb-backup-app-t3495117
-        The original app can be downloaded [here](https://apkpure.com/fr/mypeugeot-app/com.psa.mym.mypeugeot) for example.
-        I tested Mypeugeot version 1.25.2, 1.26.2, and 1.27.0.

-    1.2 Uninstall the original app

-    1.3 Install the modified app

-    1.4 Login on the app and start a remote request (start preconditioning for example) to generate remote refresh token

-    1.5 Enable developer mode on your android phone

-    1.6 enable password for backup in developer option of your android phone (for some smartphone it is mandatory to successfully backup app)

-    1.7 backup MyPeugeot app :

-    ``` adb backup -f backup.ab -noapk com.psa.mym.mypeugeot ```

-    1.8.
-Retrieve credentials in the backup

-    ```
-   python3 app_decoder.py  backup.ab <backup_password>
-   Calculated MK checksum (use UTF-8: true): XXXXXXXXXXXXX
-    0% 1% 2% 3% 4% 5% 6% 7% 8% 9% 10% 11% 12% 13% 14% 15%  25% 26% 100%
-    235687424 bytes written to backup.tar.
-    mypeugeot email: <write your mypeugeot email>
-    mypeugeot password: <write your mypeugeot password>
-    What is the car api realm : clientsB2CPeugeot, clientsB2CDS, clientsB2COpel, clientsB2CVauxhall
-    clientsB2CPeugeot
-    save config change

-    Your vehicles: {'VINNUBMER': {'id': 'vehicule id'}}
-      ```
-    1.9 If it works you will have VIN of your vehicles and there ids in the last line.
-The script generate a test.json file with all credentials needed.

-2. Solution 2 : Extract credentials from the apk
+     - some url to login

-    2.1 Download the app on your computer, the original app can be downloaded [here](https://apkpure.com/fr/mypeugeot-app/com.psa.mym.mypeugeot) for example.
+    2.1 Download the app on your computer, the original MyPeugeot app can be downloaded [here](https://apkpure.com/fr/mypeugeot-app/com.psa.mym.mypeugeot) for example.

-    2.2 Install pythons dependency ```pip install androguard```
+    2.2 Install requirements :

+   - On debian based distribution you can install some requirement from repos:

+     ```sudo apt-get install python3-typing-extensions python3-pandas python3-plotly python3-paho-mqtt  python3-six python3-dateutil python3-brotli  libblas-dev  liblapack-dev gfortran python3-pycryptodome```

+   - For everyone :
+          ```pip3 install -r requirements.txt```

     2.3  run the decoder script : ```python3 app_decoder.py <path to my apk file>```